SEMI E5 - Specification for SEMI Equipment Communications Standard 2 Message Content (SECS-II)

 The interchange of messages is governed by a set of rules for handling messages called the transaction protocol.
 The transaction protocol places some minimum requirements on any SECS-II implementation.

-SEMI E4 — SEMI Equipment Communications Standard 1 Message Transfer (SECS-I)
+SEMI E4 — Specification for SEMI Equipment Communications Standard 1 Message Transfer (SECS-I)

 SEMI E6 — Guide for Semiconductor Equipment Installation Documentation

-SEMI E37 — High-Speed SECS Message Services (HSMS) Generic Services
+SEMI E37 — Specification for High-Speed SECS Message Services (HSMS) Generic Services

-SEMI E148 — Specification for Time Sychronization and Definition of the TS-Clock Object
+SEMI E148 — Specification for Time Synchronization and Definition of the TS-Clock Object